stelianraev/C-Fundamentals/README.md

 # Intro-and-Basic-Syntax
 Softuni Exercises

-All the condition you can find in the docx file
+All the conditions you can find in the docx file